 Why this question matters: A candidate that can be honest with you about their passions around the role as well as where they may need a little more help is the ideal person for the job.
 A balance of confidence and transparency is necessary when answering this question, so make sure both parts of the question are addressed.
 Additionally, how a candidate talks about their challenges is a good indicator of how they will deal with conflict or difficult conversations in the workplace.

-Red flags to look for: For this interview question, bad answers would include someone only has an answer for half of the question or someone who lists far too many concerns.
+Red flags to look out for: For this interview question, bad answers would include someone only has an answer for half of the question or someone who lists far too many concerns.
 Everyone will need a little guidance at first, but they should be qualified enough to feel confident that they can handle most of the responsibilities without assistance.

 10. What questions do you have for me?

-Why this question matters: okay okay, this isn’t a creative question, but the answers given can be really insightful and show who is really passionate about your company and who just wants to know how much PTO they’ll receive.
+Why this question matters: Okay okay, this isn’t a creative question, but the answers given can be really insightful and show who is really passionate about your company and who just wants to know how much PTO they’ll receive.
 Each candidate should come prepared with a few questions to ask about your company, the team, and the role they’re applying for, and if there are several rounds of interviews with different employees, the questions should be tailored to what that individual will have knowledge about.
 For example, if a candidate meets with an HR representative, their hiring manager, and the CEO, questions about their day-to-day responsibilities shouldn’t be geared toward the head of the company.

-Red flags to look for: Someone who hasn’t prepared any questions or is mainly concerned with vacation or benefits.
+Red flags to look out for: Someone who hasn’t prepared any questions or is mainly concerned with vacation or benefits.